 Under superannuation splitting laws, if you separate, it’s possible you’ll get some of your ex-partner’s super or that they’ll get some of yours.

-However, because super is held in a trust and differs from other types of property, there are rules around when these assets can be accessed9.
+However, because super is held in a trust and differs from other types of property, there are rules around when these assets can be accessed8.

-What this means is splitting super does not necessarily convert it into cash, as it’s still subject to certain rules, which may mean that you might not be able to access the money for a long time10.
+What this means is, splitting super doesn’t necessarily convert it into cash as it’s still subject to certain rules, which may mean that you mightn’t be able to access the money for a long time9.

 Other things to think about